-It’s cold outside and that means it’s Bergamot Orange season.
-Now, if you are unfamiliar with what a Bergamot Orange is, it’s a popular fruit in Italy.
+It’s cold outside and that means it’s Bergamot fruit season.
+Now, if you are unfamiliar with what a Bergamot fruit is, it’s a popular fruit in Italy.
 It is best known for its bold citrus flavor, which is also very sweet.

 Bergamot oranges are a delicacy for unique jam recipes because they are only available during the fall and winter seasons.
 As you can imagine people are rushing to the stores to buy them.